SelectViewData/elmish-store/README.md

   ]
 ```

-This GIF illustrates the example (notice how React DevTools reflects re-rendering based solely on selector state changes:
+This GIF illustrates the example (notice how React DevTools reflects re-rendering based solely on selector state changes):

 ![Example usage of Elmish Store](assets/example.gif)